WW2 Civil Defence Uniforms, Insignia, Helmets and Equipment

 WW2 ARP Incident Officer (IO) Badges, Armbands & Helmet Covers

 Incident Officers (I.O.s) were responsible for managing the various rescue services that arrived at air raid incidents.
 London adopted the first trained wardens for this purpose in 1939.
-To distinguish them from other personnel they wore an 'INCIDENT OFFICER' armband and a light blue helmet cover - see below.
+To distinguish them from other personnel, they wore an 'INCIDENT OFFICER' armband and a light blue helmet cover (see below).

-Embroidered Incident Officer Badges - Script Lettering
+Embroidered Incident Officer (IO) Badges With Script Lettering

 Embroidered Incident Officer Badges - Script Lettering - on cotton